 The way of Jesus is better because it is rooted in a deep humility in how we approach the world when attempting to change it.
 Before removing the “speck from your brother’s eye” you must “remove the plank from your own eye”.
 This has two implications.
 Firstly, we all have the capacity for the evil that we see in others.
 It could be because of fortuitous, accidental reasons beyond my control that my own capacity for evil has been less harmful and has resulted in less severe consequences .
 Secondly, the capacity for evil inside of me (which we all tend to judge to be smaller and less harmful relative to other peoples’) – I normally want forgiveness and redemption from.
 Therefore I should extend the same courtesy to the world.

 The way of Marx leads to a radical sense of self-righteousness which dulls our empathy and sympathy.
-A man who wants to radically change the world blinded and oblivious to his own deep faults is a dangerous man.
+A person who wants to radically change the world blinded and oblivious to their own deep faults is a dangerous person.
 When you divide the world into two groups conflicting – the one group is an innocent victim the other a tyrannical power hungry group – you obviously lose the ability to sympathize with anyone in the opposing group; you cannot help but see them as an enemy to be wiped out.
 Secondly you assume you are morally superior and infallible in your ethical sentiments and convictions.
 Therefore there is no room for dialogue, debate, reason, negotiation in such a world – only revolution resulting in the subjugation of the other.

 The actions of students on American campus’s is the result of this principle working itself out in a mild and restrained manner thus far.
 Conservatives, classical liberal thinkers with opposing and not so politically correct ideas are not be reasoned with or debated but are categorically shut down and prevented from speaking.
 Black students who claimed that their white professor can never know what their experience is like as well as not being capable of even empathizing with them – a basic universal human trait – can only be the result of the claim that our humanity is not truly universal and shared.
 The fact that your skin colour prevents you from empathizing and understanding my experiences means of course you are not fundamentally human in the same way I am – our identities are fundamentally different.
 We are so locked into our group identities that we cannot transcend and relate beyond them.
 We are like tribes stranded on our own group islands unable to swim beyond our shores to reach other islands.